Q: Where do you run in New York State?

 Q: What is the record number of toys Operation Toy Train has collected in a single year?

-A: The number of toys has steadily increased every year since we started operating in 2009.
-Therefore, our 2017 train is the record so far; we collected 25,454 toys in just four days of operations.
-17,734 of those toys were collected in a single day on Saturday, December 2, 2017!
+A: The number of toys has steadily increased every year since we started operating in 2009, collecting just over 3,000 toys.
+Our 2017 train is the record so far; we collected 25,454 toys in just four days of train operations, plus about 2,000 additional toys that were collected by truck (rather than by train).
+17,734 of these toys were collected on the train in a single day on Saturday, December 2, 2017!